 Communications become possible between two persons each operating a two-way radio provided they meet on the same radio frequency called a channel, where each of them can both transmit and receive voice data.

 The early forms of two-way radios operate on half-duplex mode, which means that while the device can both transmit and receive voice content; it can only do so one at a time.
 So an operator of a two-way radio can only either talk or listen but not do both at the same time.

-The first design of the two-way radio had it in stationary base configuration similar to a telephone landline.
-Eventually a hand-held portable configuration of the two-way radio was developed, which was widely referred to as the walkie-talkie or hand-held radio.
+The first design of the two-way radio had it in a stable base configuration similar to a telephone landline.
+Eventually, a hand-held portable configuration of the two-way radio was developed, which was widely referred to as the walkie-talkie or hand-held radio.